-Child Protection Training Procedure
+Child Protection Training Procedure:

-The Kindergartens is committed to providing relevant Safeguarding and Child Protection training to its staff to enable them to have the knowledge and confidence to safeguard the children in The Kindergartens settings and safeguard themselves through safe working.
-This is a crucial element of their role as all staff members have a duty of care to safeguard the children in the nurseries and the training detailed below provides them with the competency and knowledge they require to fulfil this duty.
+DEG is committed to providing relevant Safeguarding and Child Protection training to its team members to enable them to have the knowledge and confidence to safeguard the children in DEG settings and safeguard themselves through safe working.
+This is a crucial element of their role as all team members have a duty of care to safeguard the children in nurseries and the training detailed below provides them with the competency and knowledge they require to fulfil this duty.

 In order to meet this requirement, the following elements of training must be completed specific to your role and responsibilities within the timescales set.

 Failure to complete this training will result in non-compliance both for individuals and the DSL, which may result in disciplinary action being taken.
 All training detailed below MUST remain valid and be re-taken prior to the expiry date.

-Individuals and DSL/Nursery Managers will be held for to account for non-attendance of training without prior notification, staff members attending the training without following the appropriate booking procedure and staff member's professional conduct during the training.
-The Safeguarding Team will be scrutinising all Safeguarding Training Data in relation to nursery compliance and will take action to ensure that the business of a whole is compliant.
+Individuals and DSL/Headteachers will be held to account for non-attendance of training without prior notification, team members attending the training without following the appropriate booking procedure and team members' professional conduct during the training.

+The Safeguarding Team will be scrutinising all Safeguarding Training Data in relation to nursery compliance and will take action to ensure that the business as a whole is compliant.